‘Twilight’ Icon Kristen Stewart Strips Down For ‘V Magazine’

 Communication is foremost on Kristen’s mind lately, considering that it has much to do with her latest film.
 Personal Shopper, which reunites Stewart with her Clouds of Sils Maria director, Olivier Assayas, tells the story of a young American woman (Kristen) living in Paris, who communicates with her deceased brother.
 Complicating matters, Stewart’s character works for a demanding celebrity, while pursuing her own dreams of becoming a fashion designer.

-Fashion is something that Ms. Stewart has always held a deep fascination for and it’s common knowledge that the Personal Shopper star has long been a close friend with fashion legend, Karl Lagerfeld.
+Fashion is something that Ms. Stewart has always held a deep fascination for, and it’s common knowledge that the Personal Shopper star has long been a close friend with fashion legend Karl Lagerfeld.

 “Karl has always, from the very beginning, made me feel like being myself was the right thing to do,” Kristen Stewart said.